-1. Small Businesses Are The Most Vulnerable.
+- 1) Small Businesses Are The Most Vulnerable.
 Business owners, entrepreneurs and executives aren't always up-to-date on network security, current cyberthreats or best practices in IT.
 They have a business to run and that's usually where their focus is.
 Unfortunately, that means cyber security can take a back seat to other things, like marketing or customer support.
-This also means they might not be

-Continued on pg.2

-Real World Tech Tips September 2020

-Continued from pg.1

-investing in good network security or any IT security at all.
-It's just not top-of-mind or they may feel that because it's never happened to them, it never will (which is a dangerous way of thinking).

-- 2. Small Businesses Don't Take IT Security Seriously.
+This also means they might not be investing in good network security or any IT security at all.
+It's just not top-of-mind or they may feel that because it's never happened to them, it never will (which is a dangerous way of thinking). - 2) Small Businesses Don't Take IT Security Seriously.
 Coming off that last point, it's true that many businesses don't properly secure their network because they feel that they aren't vulnerable.
 They have the mindset of "It hasn't happened to me, so it won't."
 Along those same lines, they might not even take password security seriously.
 According to research conducted by Trace Security, upward of 80% of ALL breaches come down to one vulnerability: weak passwords!
 Even in 2020, people are still using passwords like "12345" and "password" to protect sensitive data, such as banking information and customer records.
-Secure passwords that are changed regularly can protect your business! - 3.
+Secure passwords that are changed regularly can protect your business!

+Continue on the next page...

+... continued from the previous page.

 Small Businesses Don't Have The Resources They Need.
 Generally speaking, medium to large companies have more resources to put into IT security.
 While this isn't always true (even big companies skimp on cyber security, as the headlines remind us), hackers spend less time focused on big targets because they assume it will take more of their own resources (time and effort) to get what they want (money and sensitive data).
 Many small businesses lack the resources like capital and personnel to put toward IT security, so hackers are more confident in attacking these businesses.

-"67% of small and medium-sized businesses in the US and UK were hit by a cyber-attack."
+"67% of small and medium-sized businesses in the US and UK were hit by a cyberattack."